Yukon Quest

 The route runs on frozen rivers, over four mountain ranges, and through isolated northern villages.
 Racers cover 1016 mi or more.
 Temperatures commonly drop as low as -60 F, and winds can reach 50 mph at higher elevations.
 Because it begins a month earlier than the Iditarod, the Quest is a colder race, and is run on shorter solar days and through longer, darker nights.
 Sonny Lindner won the inaugural race in 1984 from a field of 26 teams.
 The fastest run took place in 2010, when Hans Gatt finished after 9 days and 26 minutes.
 The 2012 competition had the closest one-two finish, as Hugh Neff beat Allen Moore by twenty-six seconds.

 In 2005, Lance Mackey became the first Yukon Quest rookie to win the race, a feat that was repeated by 2011's champion, Dallas Seavey.
 In 2007, Mackey became the first to win both the Yukon Quest and the Iditarod, a feat he repeated the following year.
 The longest race time was in 1988, when Ty Halvorson took 20 days, 8 hours, and 29 minutes to finish.
 In 2000, Aliy Zirkle became the first woman to win the race, in 10 days, 22 hours, and 57 minutes.
 Yukon Quest International, which runs the Yukon Quest sled dog race, also runs two shorter races: the Junior Quest and the Yukon Quest 300 (previously the Yukon Quest 250).

-The 2020 race finished on schedule despite the incipient COVID-19 pandemic, but the 2021 race has been modified to take place only on the American side of the border.
+The 2020 race finished on schedule despite the incipient COVID-19 pandemic, however the 2021 race was cancelled due to border closures and Covid protocols.
+In 2022, the US and Canadian sides separated to produce their own shorter versions of the races.
+To maintain a competitive format, the organizations adopted a multi-race format of different distances that ran along the portions of the trail on either side of the border.
+This format continued in 2023 and will be the same for the 2024 races.
+The Yukon Quest International Association (Canada) manages the Canadian side of the Yukon Quest.